evanmarshall-dev/fireship.io_git_course/README.md

 - If you switch back to the main branch prior to merging then the code you created on the branch will disappear.

 - If you are on the main branch and you want to both create a new branch and checkout the new branch in one command you would run `git checkout -b new-branch-name`.

+### Merge Conflicts

+- A conflict occurs when you try to merge two different branches that modify the same line of code and have been committed.
+Under these circumstances git does not know which one to use.

+- In vscode any files affected by the conflict will be highlighted in red and the lines affected will be displayed in different colors.
+You can also go to the terminal and run `git diff` to see the same display within the terminal window.

+  - The outcome to the conflict will be to accept the changes in one of the two branches or merge the changes which will put them one line below the other.

+  - If you accept the changes then you need to create a new commit called a **merge commit**.
+You commit the merge the same way you would normally commit changes however it is good practice to label somewhere in the commit message that it is for a merge.

+- If you want to go back to the original state prior to the merge starting then you can run `git merge --abort`.